scirpus/biggysmalls/README.md

 # BiggySmalls

 Numer.ai's large dataset takes about 16Gb of memory.
-The aim of this repo is to download the parquet files and to rum a linear transform to reduce the memory footprint to a more manageable size.
+The aim of this repo is to download the parquet files and to run a linear transform to reduce the memory footprint to a more manageable size.

 ## Getting Started